 The IFA incorporated into this agreement must be updated annually to addresses any changes in the cost of facility and technology.
 Each subsequent IFA will be in effect for one program year.
-As it is not federally required that the IFA be re-signed, IFA partners will be asked to provide written authorization via email that they agree with each updated version.
+As it is not federally required that the IFA be re-signed, IFA partners will receive a copy of the updated budget via email.